 The Nordic Tugs Nordic Tug 49 has a LOA of 52’3’’ (15.93 m), a beam of 16’1” and a draft of 4’2” (1.27 m).
 With an empty weight of 45,000 lbs.
 (40,455 kg), 640 gallons (2,422 L) of fuel and five people on board, we had an estimated test weight of 56, 455 lbs (25,607 kg).

-Best cruise of this semi-displacement hull with an LWL of 48’4” really depends on how fast the owner wants to run the boat.
+Powered by a single 610-hp Cummins QSM11 engine turning a 35 x 29 five bladed prop with a left hand rotation, we reached a top speed at 2280 rpm of 14.2 kts.
+At that speed we were burning 29.9 gph giving us a range of 342 nautical miles.Best cruise of this semi-displacement hull with an LWL of 48’4” really depends on how fast the owner wants to run the boat.
 Using her waterline length to determine her theoretical displacement hull speed, we come up with 9.3 kts (using the formula of sq. root of LWL x 1.34) where her bow wave length equals her waterline length. ) At 1500 rpm she did exactly that speed, burning 8.1 gph for a range of that speed, she should have a range of 636 nautical miles with a 10% reserve.
 That means at that pace she can travel from Newport, R.I to Bermuda with a 10% fuel reserve to spare -- the Gulf Stream notwithstanding.

 On coastal cruises she will burn just 12.7 gph at 10 knots giving her a 571 nmile range.
 That means 80 nmiles can be covered in an 8-hour day, which is not bad.
 And who is in a hurry?
 We like getting underway at 7 a.m. when conditions are often flat and dropping anchor at 3pm, giving us time to do some fishing before dinner.

+We normally don't think of the Nordic Tug 49 as being a long range cruiser (LRC) much less a trans-oceanic cruiser, but the fact of the matter is, because of her LWL, 800-gallon fuel capacity, relatively light weight in this class, and single engine -- she has a range at 1250 RPM and 7.2 knots of 2,402 nmiles.
+That means she may reach fuel stops crossing both the Atlantic and Pacific.
 Not only does she have the range, but she also gets 3.3 nmpg.
 That is the holy grail for boats in her size among LRC vessels.
 When we compare this performance to a couple of brands famous for their trans-oceanic travel, we find that at about the same speed, the Nordic Tug 49 is 45% more fuel efficient in the 7.2 kts - 7.3 kts range.
 That means to have 2400 nm range she doesn't have to carry well over a thousand gallons of fuel.

 Essentially, for two basic reasons: 1) The Nordic Tug with a dry weight of 50,000 lbs. is 30% to 40% lighter than the other pure displacement vessels and take less effort to push because of its weight and lower draft; and, 2) at 1,000 RPM she is developing less than 200-hp but about 67% of its maximum torque, whereas smaller diesel engines must run a higher rpm to push the same load at the same speed, much less push a load that is much heavier.

+While underway and making way, maneuvering in a tight serpentine pattern, she produced a noticeable lean to port while a turn to starboard produces half as much lean.
+The wide flared bow allows her to easily handle relatively high waves and would provide the operator confidence when encountering foul weather offshore.
 It is important to note that in offshore conditions with 6’ to 8’ seas, virtually no recreational motoryacht can go faster than about 8 knots so the Nordic Tug 49’s single-engine displacement speed is not only more economical, but her low CG and relatively heavy weight make her far more comfortable than a conventional light-weight express-type boats, for example.